 Conclusion

 The Ketogenic diet is a high-fat, low-carbohydrate diet.
-It decreases blood sugar and insulin levels while shifting the body's metabolism from carbs to fat and ketones.
-It is of utmost importance for an individual to note that Ketogenic diet is normally a short-period diet purposed for weight loss and not in pursuit of health benefits.
+It decreases blood sugar and insulin levels while shifting the body's metabolism from carbohydratess to fat and ketones.
+It is of utmost importance for an individual to note that the Ketogenic diet is normally a short-period diet purposed for weight loss and not in pursuit of health benefits.

 References